George Karreman: Biography

 Karreman's father was Chief Engineer for the Dutch Merchant Marine.
 George Karreman studied physics and mathematics at Leiden University.
 In August 1948 Karreman emigrated to Chicago, USA, where he contacted Nicolas Rashevsky at the University of Chicago.
 He became one of Rashevsky' s best PhD students in Mathematical Biophysics.
 In 1950 Karreman underwent experimental heart surgery for an aortic coarctation at the University of Chicago.
 He married Anneke Halbertsma in 1953, and they moved to Cape Cod, Massachusetts, where their daughter, Grace, was born in 1954.
 In succession, his first son, Frank Karreman was born in 1958, and then in 1962 his second son, Hubert-Jan.
 Later, his three children received advanced degrees from the University of Pennsylvania in several fields.

-Karreman was an exceptionally devoted educator, who was always supportive of his research associates, family, and friends; he was a generous man, obviously having not forgotten Rashevsky's help in his early life at the University of Chicago.
-He had a wide range of interests in his readings, a keen interest in the fine arts—such as paintings, was an advanced chess player, and a most devoted husband and father.
+He had a wide range of interests in his readings and a keen interest in the fine arts, such as paintings, and was an advanced chess player.
 Between 1987 and 1997, he frequently travelled to the Pacific Northwest where his son and daughter had their homes and children.